Qazeer/artefacts.help/pages/windows/etw_tools.md

 # Deletes the example data present by default in the container.
 docker exec <CONTAINER_ID> python /usr/local/src/LogonTracer/logontracer.py --delete -u '<USERNAME>' -p '<PASSWORD>' -s <IP>

-# It is advised to add Security.evtx hives through the web interface, exposed by default on the TCP port 8080.
+# It is advised to add Security.evtx files through the web interface, exposed by default on the TCP port 8080.
 Upload Event Log (bottom left) -> Browse -> One or multiple files can be selected -> Upload

-# Alternatively, the Security.evtx hives can be upload using the logontracer.py Python script.
+# Alternatively, the Security.evtx files can be upload using the logontracer.py Python script.
 python3 logontracer.py [-e <EVTX> | -x <EVTX_XML>] -z <TIME_ZONE> -u '<USERNAME>' -p '<PASSWORD>' -s <IP>
 ```